ring9834/EntitlementService/README.md

   For more complex banking business scenarios, we can extend our design in the seed so that we can add relevant nodes and relationships, and revise our Cypher query conresponsively.

-- REST endpoint: `POST /api/entitlement/check`.
+:trophy: - REST endpoint: `POST /api/entitlement/check`.

-- Seed endpoint (`POST /api/seed`) with duplicate‑safe `MERGE` statements.
+:trophy: - Seed endpoint (`POST /api/seed`) with duplicate‑safe `MERGE` statements.

-- Unit tests cover all scenarios plus edge cases (unknown subject, no permission, no resource).
+:trophy: - Unit tests cover all scenarios plus edge cases (unknown subject, no permission, no resource).

 ## Setup
 1. Install .NET 10 SDK and Neo4j v5.23 or later.